BLOG

 Whether it's hardcoded secrets, lack of SSL pinning, or absence of runtime defenses, each of these apps missed the mark in critical areas.
 These aren’t edge cases—they’re table stakes in mobile app security.

 As AI apps rush to redefine productivity, education, and creativity, the infrastructure powering them, especially on mobile, must be just as robust.
-The current state of AI app security tells us we’re not there yet.
+The current state of AI app security indicates that we’re not yet there.

 Rishika Mehrotra, Chief Strategy Officer, Appknox, believes that: